+'''

 copycds /iso/RHEL5.2-Server-20080430.0-x86_64-DVD.iso

+'''

 Now create a list of distro packages that should be installed into the image.
 You should start with the base packages in the compute template.
 These are required.
 The shipped templates are found in the /opt/xcat/share/xcat/netboot/<os> directory.
-You can use these defaults, but if you modify them then copy the into the /opt/xcat/share/xcat/netboot/<os> directory, so the modifications will not be loss on the next xCAT upgrade.
+You can use these defaults, but if you modify them first copy them into the /install/custom/netboot/<os> directory, so the modifications will not be lost on the next xCAT upgrade.
 The code will first look in the "custom" directory before looking in the "share" path.